M-Gwaza/OpenMRS-to-OHDSI/README.md

  	* [OHDSI Tools](https://www.ohdsi.org/software-tools/) (Rabbit-in-a-Hat - For Logical mapping presentation of OpenMRS tables to OMOP CDM Format tables on how the ETL pipeline will be created, ATLAS - For Visualizing patient-level analysis conducted on OpenMRS data in form of OMOP CDM)

 ## Introduction
-**OpenMRS**, an open-source electronic medical record system designed for resource-constrained environments, was developed collaboratively by a global community of developers, healthcare professionals, and organizations including Partners In Health and the Regenstrief Institute.
+[OpenMRS](https://openmrs.org/), an open-source electronic medical record system designed for resource-constrained environments, was developed collaboratively by a global community of developers, healthcare professionals, and organizations including Partners In Health and the Regenstrief Institute.
 It aims to enhance healthcare delivery by providing a customizable platform for managing patient health information.
 Effective for local data management, but lacks standardization for broader research and interoperability.

 This is where the Observational Health Data Sciences and Informatics (OHDSI) community comes in.
 OHDSI focuses on improving health outcomes through large-scale observational studies by utilizing The Observational Medical Outcomes Partnership (OMOP) Common Data Model (CDM).
 The OMOP CDM provides a standardized format for harmonizing diverse healthcare data, enabling consistent and reproducible research.